buff-beacon-project/trevisan_python_interface/README.md

 ```

-*Get the relevant experimental parameters that need to be precommitted to.
+*Get the relevant experimental parameters that need to be precommitted too.
 This is where things like the PEFs and entropy thresholds are computed.*

 ```
 {
    cmd: 'get_experiment_parameters',